 A film festival focussing on the complexity of human relationships set in Shakespeare's city of love Verona, Italy.
 Does it get any better than this?

-Visit our website and Facebook page to check last year's selection and festival trailer.
+Visit our website and Facebook page to check last year's selection.

 The Verona International Film Festival is a true arthouse festival in every sense.
 Aiming to inspire, motivate and award new talent.

 Verona International Film Festival is a proud partner of The Bigger Screen, an organization that aims to make film as an art form more accessible and more inclusive.
 We support their different programs on both sides of the screen: behind the screen, encouraging and supporting filmmakers in their quest to spread their work through grants and opportunity, as well as in front of the screen, by welcoming audiences to enjoy this art form, no matter what their social or financial status is.
 A short overview:

 CONNECTING CULTURES PROGRAM: Each year, The Bigger Screen selects ten countries and grants filmmakers from those areas the ability to submit their work free of charge to partner festivals all over the world.
 This opens the door of film exposure to those who may not otherwise be able to enter.
 As we support inclusivity and shareable films, this program exemplifies our mission.
 From February 2021 until February 2022 included, The Bigger Screen Connecting Cultures Program supports filmmakers based in the following countries: Burundi, Eritrea, Yemen, Democratic Republic of Congo, Gambia, Ethiopia, Afghanistan, Nepal, Myanmar and Iran.